MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 ---
-title: "Troubleshoot Omnichannel for Customer Service | MicrosoftDocs"
+title: "Troubleshoot issues in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Learn how to troubleshoot the issues you may face while working on Omnichannel for Customer Service." ms.date: 06/29/2021 ms.topic: article
+description: "Use this topic to get information on how to resolve issues that you might face when you work with Omnichannel for Customer Service." ms.date: 09/01/2021 ms.topic: article
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi
 ---
-# Troubleshoot Omnichannel for Customer Service
+# Troubleshoot issues in Omnichannel for Customer Service

 [!INCLUDE[cc-data-platform-banner](../includes/cc-data-platform-banner.md)]